-Since first being reported in December 2019, COVID-19 has spread globally, including to every state in the United States and more than 175 countries.
+Since it was first reported in December 2019, COVID-19 has spread globally, including to every state in the United States and more than 200 countries.
 On March 11, 2020, the World Health Organization declared COVID-19 a pandemic, and on March 13, 2020, the United States declared a national emergency with respect to COVID-19.
 The outbreak has led governments and other authorities around the world, including federal, state and local authorities in the United States, to impose measures intended to control its spread, including restrictions on freedom of movement and business operations such as travel bans, border closings, business closures, quarantines and shelter-in-place orders.
-The COVID-19 pandemic and measures to prevent its spread are expected to negatively impact the senior housing and skilled nursing facilities, in a number of ways, including but not limited to:
+The COVID-19 pandemic and measures to prevent its spread negatively impacted senior housing and skilled nursing facilities in a number of ways, including but not limited to:

 - Decreased occupancy and increased operating costs for the Company's tenants and borrowers, which may adversely impact their ability to make full and timely rental and debt payments to the Company.
-In some cases, the Company may have to restructure tenants' long-term rent obligations and may not be able to do so on terms that are as favorable to the Company as those currently in place.
-Reduced or modified rental and debt amounts could result in the determination that the full amounts of the Company's real estate properties and notes receivable are not recoverable, which could result in an impairment charge. - Decreased occupancy and increased operating costs for the Company's Equity-Method Investments as they own senior housing and skilled nursing facilities which may negatively impact the operating results of these investments.
-In some cases, the Equity-Method Investments may have to restructure tenants' long-term rent obligations and may not be able to do so on terms that are as favorable to the Equity-Method Investments as those currently in place.
+The Company may have to restructure tenants' long-term rent obligations in the future and may not be able to do so on terms that are as favorable to the Company as those currently in place.
+Reduced or modified rental and debt amounts could result in the determination that the full amounts of the Company's real estate properties and notes receivable are not recoverable, which could result in an impairment charge. - Decreased occupancy and increased operating costs for the Company's Equity-Method Investments that own senior housing and skilled nursing facilities, which may negatively impact the operating results of these investments.
+The Equity-Method Investments may have to restructure tenants' long-term rent obligations and may not be able to do so on terms that are as favorable to the Equity-Method Investments as those currently in place.
 Prolonged deterioration in the operating results for these investments could result in the determination that the full amounts of the Company's investments are not recoverable, which could result in an impairment charge.